 11. Are women prohibited from teaching because they must remain silent in churches?

 The Greek word hesuchia, used in 1 Tim 2:12, means “calmness” or “quietness“, with the implication of “keeping one’s seat.”
 This same word is also used in the previous verses, 1 Timothy 2:2 and 2:11.
 Paul wanted the woman (or women) to learn quietly and behave with decorum.
-Learning quietly and submissively was (and is) the usual behavior of a good student.
+Learning quietly and submissively was (and is) the usual behaviour of a good student.
 A calm, cooperative attitude rather than strict silence is what is meant here.
 1 Tim 2:12 does not state that a woman is to remain completely silent in church meetings.
 [More about the Greco-Roman virtue of quietness in this book review here.]

 The questions above are genuine.
 I can only guess at the answers to the first few questions.
 The answer to the last questions is “no”.
 Generally speaking, an educated woman is not more easily deceived than an educated man.
 And women were not silent in first-century churches; there is evidence that women participated in every Christian service and ministry.
 Finally, nowhere in the Bible, apart from 1 Tim 2:12, is any restriction put on a woman teaching a man.